 There are hundreds of brands in India selling aloe vera gel.
-Several of such brands sell aloe vera gel mixed with filler ingredients to increase their shelf life and make them look appealing to customers.
+But most of these brands sell aloe vera gel mixed with filler ingredients to increase their shelf life and make them look appealing to customers.

-Want to learn how to identify if the gel is really pure or just a concoction of unnecessary ingredients?
+Want to learn how to identify if the aloe vera gel you bought is really pure or just a concoction of unnecessary ingredients?
 Here are 5 points to consider before buying aloe vera gel from the market.

 How to Identify Pure Aloe Vera Gel?